reeflective/console/README.md

 The library is in a pre-release candidate status:
 - Although quite simple and small, it has not been tested heavily.
 - There are probably some features/improvements to be made.
+- The API is quite stable.
+It is unlikely to change much in future versions.

 Please open a PR or an issue if you wish to bring enhancements to it.
 Other contributions, as well as bug fixes and reviews are also welcome.